Bernard Joseph Harrington: Auxiliary Bishop of Detroit

-On November 23, 1993, Pope John Paul II appointed Harrington as an auxiliary bishop of the Archdiocese of Detroit and titular bishop of Uzalis.
-He was consecrated on January 6, 1994 by then Archbishop Adam Maida, with Bishops Dale Melczek and Walter Schoenherr serving as co-consecrators.
+On November 23, 1993, Pope John Paul II appointed Harrington as an auxiliary bishop of Detroit and titular bishop of Uzalis.
+He was consecrated at the Cathedral of the Most Blessed Sacrament on January 6, 1994, by Archbishop Adam Maida, with Bishops Dale Melczek and Walter Schoenherr serving as co-consecrators.
 Harrington chose as his episcopal motto: "Have life more abundantly" (John 10:10).

 As auxiliary bishop, Harrington served as vicar of the Office of Pastoral Services for Parishes in the archdiocesan curia, episcopal liaison for the Pope John Paul II Cultural Center in Washington, D.C., and regional bishop for Macomb County, Michigan and St. Clair County, Michigan.

 Bishop of Winona

 On November 4, 1998, John Paul II named Harrington as the seventh bishop of Winona.
 He was installed on January 6, 1999.

 Within the United States Conference of Catholic Bishops (USCCB), Harrington chaired the Committee on Education and sat on the Ad Hoc Committee on Catholic Bishops and Catholic Politicians.
 He was also a member of the Priestly Life and Ministry Committee and its liaison to the Subcommittee for Lay Ministry.

 On April 15, 2008, Harrington commented on the plans of Kathy Redig, a chaplain in the diocese, to undergo an unauthorized ordination.
 Harrington said that Redig would, in effect, be "self-excommunicating" herself from the Catholic Church by this action.
-In May 2009, Harrington criticized the University of Notre Dame for inviting President Barack Obama to it commencement ceremonies.
+In May 2009, Harrington criticized the University of Notre Dame for inviting US President Barack Obama to its commencement ceremonies.
 Harrington stated that Notre Dame:...is choosing to defy the bishops of the United States and turn its back on the Catholic community in its continual defense of the right-to-life.
-The university’s stance is similar to that of Catholic politicians who say that they are pro-life and then support legislation and vote for programs that foster abortion.
+The university's stance is similar to that of Catholic politicians who say that they are pro-life and then support legislation and vote for programs that foster abortion.

-Retirement and legacy
+Retirement and death

 On October 15, 2008, Pope Benedict XVI named Bishop John M. Quinn as coadjutor bishop of Winona.
-On May 7, 2009, Pope Benedict XVI accepted Harrington's resignation.
+On May 7, 2009, Benedict XVI accepted Harrington's resignation as bishop of Winona.